ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 6. Create a [rabbitmq:Client](https://central.ballerina.io/ballerinax/rabbitmq/latest#Client) object to publish message to the message broker.

-    - Use preferable host and port values to initialize the client object.
+    - Use the relevant host and port values to initialize the client object.
 For now, use RabbitMQ's default host and port values.

     ![Define a RabbitMQ client](./resources/define_a_rabbitmq_client.gif)